xarray-contrib/xarray-dataclass/README.md

 # Important Note
-This repository is a fork from [here](https://github.com/astropenguin/xarray-dataclasses).
+This repository was a fork from [here](https://github.com/astropenguin/xarray-dataclasses).
 We are grateful for the work of the developer on this repo.
 That being said, sadly the state on main has been the case that the code was deleted and there has been no development for a while.
-Therefore, we have decided to fork the repository and continue development here, where the community is better able to contribute to and maintain the project.
+Therefore, we intially decided to fork the repository and continue development here, where the community is better able to contribute to and maintain the project.
+We now changed it into a standalone repository.

-Note, the fork currently is not released.
-We are trying to get the name `xarray-dataclasses` on PyPi.
+Note, the repository is not yet released.
+We are trying to get the name `xarray-dataclasses` on PyPi and make some additional changes before release.

 # xarray-dataclasses